Magnetic Resonance Imaging (MRI) - Prostate

 Tell the technologist or radiologist if you have any serious health problems or recently had surgery.
 Some conditions, such as severe kidney disease, may require the use of specific types of gadolinium contrast that are considered safe for patients with kidney disease.
 You may need a blood test to determine whether your kidneys are functioning normally.

-If you are not allergic to latex, you may receive an endorectal MRI, otherwise you need to let the MR technologist know so that they may cover the endorectal coil with a latex-free condom.
-To prepare for an MRI with the endorectal coil, you should eat light meals on the day prior to and on the day of your exam.
+If your exam uses an endorectal coil, tell the technologist whether you are allergic to latex.
+If so, the technologist will cover the endorectal coil with a latex-free condom.
+To prepare for an MRI with the endorectal coil, eat light meals on the day prior to and on the day of your exam.
 This will help make it easier to insert the coil.
-You may also be asked to use an enema preparation prior to your exam.
-An enema involves injecting liquid into your rectum through your anus to help clear the bowel.
-Enema kits or saline laxatives can be bought over-the-counter.
-Prior to your exam, you may continue to take your usual medications, unless you are told otherwise.
+Your doctor may ask you to use an enema before your exam to help clear your bowel.
+Enema kits or saline laxatives are available over the counter.
+Prior to your exam, take your usual medications, unless your doctor says otherwise.

 If you have claustrophobia (fear of enclosed spaces) or anxiety, you may want to ask your doctor to prescribe a mild sedative prior to your exam.